Ready To Fall In Love With Riga?

 Enjoying the sunset cruising around

 On my solo trip, I had planned to stay seven nights in Latvia, but I saw everything on my ‘things to see’ list in Riga within two days.
-So, in the morning, I packed my bags and searched for the next cheapest flight, which turned out to be Oslo, Norway.
+So, in the morning, I packed my bags and searched for the next cheapest flight, which turned out to be Oslo, Norway, for £18.

 For accommodation, I usually only book the first night or two when I travel solo to keep it flexible and move around as and when I please.